 Palliative care-related hospitalisations

-Defined, for the purposes of this report, as those hospitalisations for which palliative care was a substantial component of the care provided.
-Such hospitalisations were identified as those for which the principal clinical intent of the care was palliation during part or all of the hospitalisation, as evidenced by a code of Palliative care for the ‘Care type’ and/or an additional diagnosis.
+Defined, for the purposes of this report, as those hospitalisations (episodes of admitted patient care) where palliative care was a component of the care provided during all or part of the episode, as evidenced by a code of palliative care for the ‘Care type’ and/or principal or additional diagnosis.

 Palliative care-related prescriptions

-Unless otherwise defined, palliative care-related prescriptions are defined in this section as medications listed in the Pharmaceutical Benefits for Palliative Care Schedule.
+Unless otherwise specified, palliative care-related prescriptions are defined in this report as medications listed in the PBS Palliative Care Schedule.
 The information on prescription medicines in this section has been sourced from the processing of the PBS/RPBS and refers to medications prescribed by approved prescribers and subsequently dispensed by approved suppliers (community pharmacies or eligible hospital pharmacies).
 Consequently, it is a count of medications dispensed rather than a count of prescriptions written by clinicians.

-Medical practitioner who, in order to be eligible for payment of MBS subsidies for palliative care services, must be a Fellow of the Royal Australasian College of Physicians who has completed the College training program in palliative medicine, or a Fellow of the Australasian Chapter of Palliative Medicine, or a Fellow of both (ANZSPM 2008).
+Medical practitioner who, in order to be eligible for payment of MBS subsidies for palliative care services, must be a Fellow of the Royal Australasian College of Physicians who has completed the College training program in palliative medicine, or a Fellow of the Australasian Chapter of Palliative Medicine, or a Fellow of both.

-Under the PBS/RPBS the cost of prescription medicines is subsidised by the Commonwealth government.
-Patients are classified as either general or concessional, and are required to pay a patient co-payment towards the cost of their prescription according to their patient status.
-At 1 January 2019 the co-payment was $40.30 (general) and $6.50 (concessional).
+Under the PBS/RPBS, the cost of prescription medicines is subsidised by the Commonwealth government.
+Patients are classified as either general or concessional and are required to pay a patient co-payment towards the cost of their prescription according to their entitlement.
+At 1 January 2021 the co-payment was $41.30 (general) and $6.60 (concessional).

 The occupancy of a hospital bed (or chair in the case of some same day patients) by an admitted patient for all or part of a day.